Saintdoggie/dotfiles/README.md

 * Rofi as the Application launcher.

 ## Warning
-* You WILL need to modify the makefile and change the file location of everything
+* You WILL need to modify the makefile and change the file location of all the dotfiles

 ## Config Credits
 Rofi, Waybar and Hyprland configs are based on Chris Titus's and Linuxmobile's configs